minhhungit/mongodb-cluster-docker-compose/PSA/readme.md

 ```

 - **Verify status of replica set for each shard**
-> You should see 1 PRIMARY, 2 SECONDARY
+> You should see 1 PRIMARY, 1 SECONDARY and 1 ARBITER

 ```bash
 docker exec -it rydell-shard-01-node-a bash -c "echo 'rs.status()' | mongo --port 27017"